OmniVirt/OmniVirtAdNetwork-Android-Example/README.md

 ### Reload an Ad

-**`load(...)` is needed to be called once per ad served.** You can reload an ad to make it ready for the next session by implementing the code inside `onAdStatusChanged` like shown below.
+**`loadAd(...)` is needed to be called once per ad served.** You can reload an ad to make it ready for the next session by implementing the code inside `onAdStatusChanged` like shown below.

 ```java
 ...